matthew-brett/dsfe/about.md

 ---
 layout: single
-title: About Prob 140
+title: About Data Science for Everyone
 permalink: /about/
 ---

-## About the Jupyter Jekyll Textbook Template
+## About the *Data Science for Everyone* textbook

-This template repository was created with support from the Data Science Education Program and the Berkeley Institute for Data Science at UC Berkeley.
+This is the textbook for the course "Data Science for Everyone" at the University of Birmingham.

+The course is a "Widening Horizons Module", meaning that it is a course intended for students of any discipline.
+The course covers some basic programming and uses some very basic mathematics, but you do not need to have any previous experience in programming, or great interest / ability in mathematics.